styled-components/styled-components/docs/README.md

 - [Using `styled-components` with existing CSS](./existing-css.md): Some edge cases you should be aware of when using `styled-components` with an existing CSS codebase
 - [What CSS we support](./css-we-support.md): What parts & extensions of CSS can you use within a component?
 - [Theming](./theming.md): How to work with themes
-- [Security](./security.md): Security consideration when allowing users to configure themes
+- [Security](./security.md): Security considerations when allowing users to configure themes
 - [React Native](./react-native.md): Details for React Native
 - [Typescript](./typescript-support.md): Typescript Support
 - [FAQ](./faq.md): Frequently Asked Questions